-The Pioneer 1200 and 1200SE vehicles are equipped with a heavy-duty, fully-synchronized unitized transaxle with differential lock.
+This vehicle is equipped with a heavy-duty, fully-synchronized unitized transaxle with differential lock.
 The unitized transaxle utilizes fully-synchronized internal gearing to change vehicle direction.
-Because the unitized transaxle is used to reverse vehicle direction, the engine, drive clutch, belt and driven clutch rotate in the same direction; therefore, the engine and clutches are not subjected to reversing loads.
+Because the unitized transaxle is used to reverse vehicle direction, the engine, drive clutch, belt, and driven clutch rotate in the same direction; therefore, the engine and clutches are not subjected to reversing loads.
 This reduces maintenance requirements on the engine and clutches.
 With the unitized transaxle, power is transferred from the engine through the drive clutch, the drive belt, the driven clutch, and then through the unitized transaxle to the wheels.